Fiduciary Financial Advisor: What You Need to Know

 There truly are pros and cons to each of the models of payment when it comes to choosing and hiring a financial planner.
 The truth is that only you know your financial situation, your capacity for risk, and your financial goals.
 Only you know your comfort level when it comes to the person with whom you will work when it comes to sharing such sensitive and personal information as your finances.

 If you have spent some time reading through this website, you have seen that we work in a fee-only capacity.
+We are fiduciary financial advisors.
 This is for several reasons.

 - Fee-only is simple: you know exactly what you will be charged and what you will receive in exchange for that fee